-- 1. Ensure that a senior member of CAH staff is tasked with responsibility for governmental relations the newly established Chief of Staff position - 2.
+- 1. Ensure that a senior member of CAH staff is tasked with responsibility for governmental relations the newly established Chief of Staff position; create clear success metrics and funding requirements for this role - 2.
 Utilize Commissioners to help improve relations with other branches of government, enhancing the position of the CAH arts and culture agenda at senior levels of District Government, e.g., by spearheading annual arts constituent visits with Councilmembers in each of the District's Wards - 3.
 Leverage the Chief of Staff position and the existing Legislative and Community Affairs Office to support and coordinate Commissioner activity in identifying critical arts and cultural development issues and in the pursuit of policy initiatives and partnerships across departmental and agency lines - 4.
 Build better relationships with other sectors of District government to address key needs for arts and humanities practitioners, such as: - a.
 Affordable housing - b.
 Affordable studio, rehearsal, and performance spaces - c.
 Healthcare - d.
-Pandemic recovery in all sectors, including creative placemaking and neighborhood revitalization throughout the District that will re-enliven civic spaces h.
-Mayor's Office of Talent and
+Pandemic recovery in all sectors, including creative placemaking and neighborhood revitalization throughout the District that will re-enliven civic spaces